gorilla-devs/ferium/README.md

 > Note!
 A lot of Ferium's backend is in a seperate project [Libium](https://github.com/theRookieCoder/libium).
 > It deals with things such as the config, adding mod(pack)s, upgrading, file pickers, etc

-> The config file is located at `~/.config/ferium/config.json` if you're interested in manually editing it
+Ferium stores profile and modpack information in it's config file.
+By default it is located at `~/.config/ferium/config.json`, but you can change this in 2 ways.
+You can set the `FERIUM_CONFIG_FILE` environment variable or set the `--config-file` global command flag, the flag always takes precedence.

 ### First Startup